 Creating Your Own Holiday Traditions as a Military Family

-As military families, perhaps we can help family understand that instead of traveling "back home" for the holidays, it’s time for us to stay put for Christmas and make our own traditions at home.
+As military families, perhaps we can help our loving families understand that instead of traveling over the holidays, it’s okay for us to stay put for Christmas and make our own traditions at home.

-1. Be direct.
+1) Be direct.

 "I wanted my children to wake up Christmas morning in their own homes and see what Santa brought them!
-We have traveled--rarely though--for the holidays, but I usually tell family that I like to have Christmas in our home and it’s never been an issue." -Elizabeth Peace, author of Keeping it Balanced
+We have traveled—rarely though—for the holidays, but I usually tell family that I like to have Christmas in our home and it’s never been an issue." -Elizabeth Peace, author of Keeping it Balanced

-2. Explain the logistics.
+2) Explain the logistics.

 "We’ve found that Xmas isn’t the best time to visit home for several reasons: it’s easy to get sick on the airplane, many family members we intend to spend time with end up being too sick to attend gatherings due to cold and flu season….and gifts are a hassle to bring or ship home if you are opening there." -Brenda M.

-Since you’re not traveling home to be with them, invite the family to your home for the holidays.
+If you’re not traveling home to be with them, invite the family to your home for the holidays.

 "We told the families that we wanted to stay at our house and begin our own family traditions.
 And the grandparents agreed to come visit us that year!" -Lizann Lightfoot, The Seasoned Spouse

-4. Suggest a new tradition.
+4) Suggest a new tradition.

-5. Remind them that time off is a luxury for military families.
+5) Remind them that time off is a luxury for military families.

 "The holidays are stressful enough, but adding a ton of travel makes it very difficult to truly enjoy the season with joy." -Wendi, Strength 4 Spouses